 Men and women both initially react to a stressful situation with the ‘fight-or-flight’ response.
 However, their ongoing responses differ due to their biology.
 In response to the rush of hormones that the body produces to combat stress, men and women produce other, different hormones to counteract their effects:

 - Women produce more oxytocin than men in this situation.
 Oxytocin is known as the ‘cuddle hormone’ and research has shown it calms the body and encourages social interaction.
 Coupled with the reproductive hormone estrogen this induces relaxation - promoting the need to ‘tend-and-befriend’.

 - Men produce a lower level of oxytocin.
 They also release vasopressin - a similar hormone but one that is associated with aggression.
 Coupled with the hormone testosterone, which promotes a sense of separateness, aggression and risk-taking – men are more prone to ignore stress.
 This can cause the ‘fight-and -flight’ response to continue.
 Research has also suggested that a particular gene, located in the Y chromosome that directs male development, contributes to the aggressive male response to stress.

-- Recent research shows that the different production and responses to oxytocin and vasopressin contribute to different emotional stress responses by the sexes.
+- Research published in 2014 suggested that the different production and responses to oxytocin and vasopressin contribute to different emotional stress responses by the sexes.